Azure-Samples/Cognitive-Services-Voice-Assistant/samples/clients/cpp-console/README_RaspberryPi.md

 * Setup Alsa for Audio Playback and Recording (this part can be tricky)
   * [ALSA wiki](https://wiki.archlinux.org/index.php/Advanced_Linux_Sound_Architecture)
-  * keep in mind you can test it with aplay and arecord
+  * keep in mind you can test it with aplay, arecord, and speaker-test

 ## Setting up the code